 You probably know a bit about cooking.
 You heard something one time about the grain or the marbling or something.
 Well, you’re close!
 Fully understanding the cuts and cooking methods requires an understanding of where those cuts come from off the animal.
 While this knowledge is invaluable, we’ll save it for later.

 Sautéing involves very high heat and very little oil is used.
 The ingredients are added once the oil starts to smoke slightly.
 Less oil is needed because the high heat prevents moisture from escaping and as well as being safer from oil splattering and potentially causing a fire.
 Sauteing can be nerve-wracking due to the intense heat and sound of the product being cooked.
-Splatters happen!
-Be sure to wear the appropriate clothing as to avoid burns.
+Be sure to wear the appropriate clothing to avoid burns.

 Deep-fat frying or Deep Frying is another popular method of cooking.
+It means to cook in a large amount of hot fat.
 As odd as it sounds, deep frying is not considered a moist-heat method but rather a dry heat method.
 What separates deep frying from boiling is the temperature.

 There are technically 2 types of combination cooking, but we will include a third – sous vide.

 A popular combination cooking method is called Braising.
 The proper method of braising is achieved by first dry-heat cooking a product, such as a lamb shank, either by pan-frying or sauteing to ensure proper caramelization.
-Once the lamb shank is seared and slightly caramelized, you then add a liquid such as a stock until it comes up to about 1/3 of the lamb shank.
-Then, either in the oven or on the stove top, you simmer, or Braise, the lamb shank turning it often until it becomes soft and tender.
+Once the lamb shank is seared and slightly caramelized, you then add a liquid such as stock until it comes up to about 1/3 of the lamb shank.
+Then, either in the oven or on the stove top, you simmer or Braise, the lamb shank turning it often until it becomes soft and tender.
 Braising is especially useful for tougher pieces of meat.

 If you were to cover the meat entirely, you would then be Stewing the meat.
 This produces a soup-like consistency and, obviously, is the preferred method for creating stews.